ibm-cloud-docs/AnalyticsEngine/hadoop-mapreduce-jobs.md

 ## Analyzing data by opening the ssh connection

 You can work with your data by analyzing the data with a Hadoop MapReduce program by opening the ssh connection to the cluster through a yarn command.

-For example:
+### Example with TeraGen

 ```
 yarn jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-mapreduce-examples.jar  \